 Learning Through a Different Lens

 Teen Screen provides a free educational experience that facilitates exploration of important, often difficult, topics through film.
 By incorporating a variety of teaching approaches into an interactive cinematic experience, Teen Screen speaks to students of all backgrounds and learning styles.
-Since 2005, school groups have been coming together at movie theaters in the region to watch and discuss contemporary films of historical, cultural, and social significance—and they have walked away changed forever.
+Since 2005, over 83,000 students in the region have joined together in movie theaters (or, more recently, in virtual classrooms) to watch and discuss contemporary films of historical, cultural, and social significance—and they have walked away changed forever.

 Announcing Teen Screen Virtual